Governance, productivity and economic development: A model with transfers, public investment, and corruption

 where $\beta_i\in (0,1)$ is the rate of time preference of agent $i$.

 The redistribution policy at date $1$ is represented by the rates $\tau_{i,1}$ and $\gamma_{i,1}$ which are also in the interval $[0,1)$.

-We assume that the productivity $A_i$ depends on the public investment in the sense that $A_i=\mathcal{A}_i(D_0)$ where $D_0$ represents the government's investment which includes R\&D investment, education, public infrastructure, etc. (\cite{pp20}).
-We can relate individual productivity to innovation brought about by public investment.
-The amount $D_0$ is taken as given by any individual agent.
+We assume that the productivity $A_i$ depends on the public investment in the sense that where $D_0$ represents the public investment which includes investment in R\&D, education, public infrastructure, etc. (\cite{pp20}).
+We can relate individual productivity $A_i$ to innovation induced by public investment.
+The amount of public investment $D_0$ is taken as given by any agent.